 - Saved by the Bell: AC Slater was conceived as Zack's romantic rival, and the early episodes reflect this.
 But producers found Mario Lopez so nice on set, and his growing friendship with Mark-Paul Gosselaar produced great chemistry on screen.
 So they wrote Zack and Slater to become good friends, and Slater developed his own love story with Jessie - separate from Zack and Kelly.

 - Spartacus: Blood and Sand: Varo was meant to be a Mauve Shirt who died early on.
-Jai Courtney's friendship with Andy Whitfield led to him being expanded into Spartacus's closest friend and his eventual death became an even bigger Tear Jerker.
+Jai Courtney's friendship with Andy Whitfield led to him being expanded into Spartacus's closest friend.

 - Stranger Things: